mkaz/libro/readme.md

 ### Examples

-#### Books Read in Year

-The default view shows your reading history, grouped by genre:
+#### Interactive TUI Interface

+The default interface is an interactive terminal application with search capabilities:

+- Launch with `libro` (no arguments)
+- Use arrow keys to navigate between books
+- Press `/` to search by title or author
+- Press `Enter` to view book details
+- Press `a` to add new books
+- Press `l` to view reading lists

+#### CLI Report View

+Access the traditional table view with `libro report`:

 ```
-❯ libro
+❯ libro report
                                  Books Read in 2025
 ┏━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━┳━━━━━━━━━━━━━━┓
 ┃ ID         ┃ Title                        ┃ Author               ┃ Rating ┃ Date Read    ┃